google/WebFundamentals/src/site/tools/test/device.markdown

-If you've started testing your site on different devices within the last two years, it's likely you've gone through set up steps for the different platforms multiple times, and you've experienced the frustration of using your site on a device, seeing something wrong, having to switch bak to your development environment, fix it, rebuild, push to each device again, maybe having to repeat some or all of the set-up steps.
+If you've started testing your site on different devices within the last two years, it's likely you've gone through set up steps for the different platforms multiple times.

+You've experienced the frustration of using your site on a device, seeing something wrong, having to switch back to your development environment, fix it, rebuild, push to each device again, maybe having to repeat some or all of the set-up steps.

 Manual device testing isn't a practical workflow.

 <img src="imgs/manual.png" class="center" alt="developer struggling to test on mobile manually">